paxetin/GeneticSearchCV/README.md

 This repository provides a GeneticSearchCV class that utilizes a Genetic Algorithm (GA) for hyperparameter optimization of machine learning models.
 The code is designed for both single and multi-objective optimization problems.
+This methods finds the best parameter faster than grid search.

+For now, it stably supports classfication model from sci-kit learn packages.
-I will progressively update more methods...
+I will progressively update more methods for other type of task.

 ## GeneticSearchCV Class

-- The core class for hyperparameter optimization.
+- The core class for GA-based hyperparameter optimization.
-- Utilizes the NSGA-II (Non-dominated Sorting Genetic Algorithm II) for optimization.
+- The default genetic algorithm is NSGA-II (Non-dominated Sorting Genetic Algorithm II).
 - Supports both single and multi-objective optimization tasks.
-- Allows customization of GA parameters.
+- Allows customization of Pymoo evolutionary algorithm with specified parameters.
 - Utilizes a custom ParamProblem instance for optimization.

 ## Installation